V3lop5/scientific-thesis-template/README.md

 - [ ] Commands for inline code
 - [ ] config aufteilen
 - [ ] CI/CD
-- [ ] Beispiele weiter vervollständigen
+- [ ] Beispiele und Tipps in LaTeX Beispiel schreiben.
+  - Quellenangaben
+  - Bilder
+  - Code
+  - Inline Code
+  - Tabellen
+  - Glossar
+  - Abkürzungen

 ## How to use
 Simply follow this guide step by step and you can start writing your thesis.